 26. Circle Yourself With Positivity

-A good environment that motivates you to work more, produce more output.
+A good environment that motivates you to work more, produces more output.
 Surround yourself with positive people who bring out the best in you.

 This doesn’t save you money directly but has an indirect effect on your mindset, and in the world of saving – mindset is the key!